 Should the remote access system depend on connecting to the internet, it must only be used over encrypted networks.
 Public, unsecured networks (like at a hotel for example) or other free unsecured Wi-Fi connections are a bad idea.
 Remote internet access can often be switched for less sophisticated but relatively more secure telephony services.

-That said, deciding which is the best access control system for a business can be a very complex process.
+That said, deciding which is the best access control system for an Orange County business can be a very complex process.
 Call (800) 675-3015 to get in touch with us to find out which features are right for your home or business.